The Best Wired Router for Home or Small Business

 Best Wired Router for Reliability

-This one offers 2 dedicated gigabit WAN port and 4 LAN ports.
+This one offers 2 dedicated gigabit WAN port and 4 LAN gigabit Ethernet ports.
 The RV340 provides reliable performance for both NAT and IPSec throughput, comparable with Ubiquiti’s models, with a custom Linux-based web interface instead of their well known Cisco IOS operating system.

-These small business models have a lighter feature set than would be offered by the full Cisco IOS, but some of the features, such as AnyConnect, malware detection, and client performance metrics required Cisco licensing.
+These small business routers have a lighter feature set than would be offered by the full Cisco IOS, but some of the features, such as AnyConnect, malware detection, and client performance metrics required Cisco licensing.
 Trials are provided, but you’ll need to deal with Cisco’s byzantine licensing system to keep using them.
 You still get all the essentials, like VLAN routing, a solid stateful packet inspection firewall with DoS protection and granular access control, and QoS features.

-VPN support is solid, with support L2TP or PPTP tunnels using a variety of encryption standards including IPSec.
+VPN router support is solid, with support L2TP or PPTP tunnels using a variety of encryption standards including IPSec.
 Basic setup is easy enough, but some of the other features can be a bit tricky.
 Video tutorials are available for these.

 While you pay a bit for the name, you get the backing of a major industry player, and excellent hardware performance with all the features you’ll likely need, so it’s definitely worth a look.